v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

          - The vineyard scheduler's name, and the default value is `vineyard-scheduler`.

-Next, we will show a complete example of how to use the vineyard scheduler.
-First, we should install the vineyard operator and vineyard daemon server following the previous steps, then deploy `workflow-job1`_ as follows.
+In this section, we will demonstrate a comprehensive example of utilizing the Vineyard scheduler.
+To begin, ensure that the Vineyard operator and Vineyard daemon server are installed by following the steps outlined earlier.
+Then, proceed to deploy `workflow-job1`_ as shown below.

 .. code:: bash